stich86/UF-Instant-Mod/README.md

 1 - reset `bootcount` env on each boot of Linux OS, adding the command `nv setenv bootcount 0` on `rc35` file\
 2 - disable `bootlimit` env setting it to `0`.
 Can be done with command `nv set bootlimit 0` on Linux OS\

-I prefer first solution, because if you screw up the `mtd3` partition with wrongs values, doing a fast swap for ten times (so avoid full Linux OS boot) will erase config partition an start the stick in factory default
+I prefer first approach, because if you screw up the `mtd3` partition with wrongs values, doing a fast swap for ten times (avoiding full Linux OS boot) will erase config partition and in sequential boot restore factory defaults

 # Factory default parameters